-- TFIR Test from instruction register which determines a set of conditions tested simultaneously.
-Nine bits of the instruction register cause the following tests:

-- 0 Overflow

 - 1 Positive/NOT bit

 - 2 Negative/NOT bit

 - 3 R0 of General-purpose registers

-- 4 R1 of General-purpose registers
+- 4 R1 of General purpose registers

 - 5 R2 of General-purpose registers

 - 6 Sense switch 1

 - 7 Sense switch 2

 - 8 Sense switch 3

 - ALUO ALU all ones

 - ALUS ALU sign flag

 - ALUC ALU carry flag

 - ALUZ ALU all zeroes

 - SHFT Shift flag copies bit 15 of the general register specified in the AA field whenever the literal or mask is not being used and the VF value is 1.
 This flag may be shifted into the operand register bit 15.
 It may be tested by a microinstruction to cause a branch to either of two microinstructions.

-- MIRS Memory input register sign

-- SFTC Overflow of the shift counter
+MIRS Memory input register sign.
+This test is invalid when the shift counter bit 2 is ture (i.e., equals 1).
+SFTC Overflow of the shift counter

-- GPRS General-purpose register 0 bit 15 (sign)

-- NORM Normalize flag is set after any microinstruction which the ALU output bus bit 15 is not equal to bit 14.
-It will be reset after any microinstruction during which the ALU output bus bits 14 and 15 are the same.

-- QUOS Quotient flag copies bit 15 of the ALU output after a microinstruction in which the literal or mask is not being used and the WF value is right or 1 and SC field is zero.

-- MULS Multiply sign sets any microinstruction during which any of the following three conditions existed:

-1. ALU output bit 15 and ALU input A bit 15 were both equal to 1

-2. ALU output bit 15 and ALU input B bit 15 were both equal to 1 $\,$

-3. ALU input A bit 15 and input B bit 15 were both equal to 1.

-This flag may be applied to the ALU input A bus during right shift operations
+- GPRS General-purpose register 0 bit 15 (sign) - NORM Normalize flag is set after any microinstruction which the ALU output bus bit 15 is not equal to bit 14.
+It will be reset after any microinstruction during which the ALU output bus bits 14 and 15 are the same. - QUOS Quotient flag copies bit 15 of the ALU output after a microinstruction in which the literal or mask is not being used and the WF value is 1 and SC field is zero. - MULS Multiply sign sets any microinstruction during which any of the following three conditions existed: 1.
+ALU output bit 15 and ALU input A bit 15 were both equal to 1 - 2.
+ALU output bit 15 and ALU input B bit 15 were both equal to 1 - 3.
+ALU input A bit 15 and input B bit 15 were both equal to 1. - This flag may be applied to the ALU mout A bus during right shift operations